Subi/prodraft/README.md

 - [ ] Build out draft user interface

-- [ ] Build out placeholder for each champions on each side
+- [x] Build out placeholder for each champions on each side

+- [ ] Build out placeholder for champion bans

 - [ ] Generate champion select and display that data